-AYVAKIT/AYVAKYT and elenestinib faces competition for advanced SM from Novartis AG's midostaurin and imatinib, and may face competition from drug candidates in development, including that being developed by Cogent Biosciences, Inc. If avapritinib and elenestinib are approved for non-advanced SM, they may face competition from drug candidates in development, including those being developed by AB Science S.A., Allakos Inc., Celldex Therapuetics, and Cogent Biosciences, Inc.
+AYVAKIT/AYVAKYT and elenestinib (BLU-263) face competition for advanced SM from Novartis AG's midostaurin and imatinib, and may face competition from drug candidates in development, including that being developed by Cogent Biosciences, Inc. Avapritinib and elenestinib may face non-advanced SM competition from drug candidates in development, including those being developed by AB Science S.A., Allakos Inc., Celldex Therapeutics, Inc. and Cogent Biosciences, Inc.